Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Go Fest Outdoor Festival

 Events are generally organized into one of four categories: sport, arts, music and education.
 There’s something for everyone at the Whistler GO Festival.

 In years that the event does take place, the schedule generally looks like the one below.
-For an idea of what to expect in future years, below are some of the activity highlights for 2019.
+For an idea of what to expect in future years, below are some of the activity highlights from 2019.

 Friday, May 17, 2019